e673/improcbase-cs/README.md

 The project provides the minimum possible functionality to work with images:

-1. Templated image class with basic pixel access.
+1. Four image types with basic pixel access.
-2. Two pixel types with a couple of overloaded operators as an example.
-3. Loading and storing the images from/to file using GDI+ functions.
+2. Loading and storing the images from/to file using GDI+ functions.
-4. Demo function that converts the image to grayscale and performs horizontal mirroring.
+3. Demo function that converts the image to grayscale and performs horizontal mirroring.